Editorial Policies

 Focus and Scope

-HAU takes its name from Mauss' Spirit of the Gift, an anthropological concept that derives its theoretical potential precisely from the translational inadequations and equivocations involved in comparing the incomparable.
-Through their reversibility, such inferential misunderstandings invite us to explore how encounters with alterity occasion the resurgence and revisitation of indigenous knowledge practices.
-As an online journal, HAU stresses immediacy of publication, allowing for the timely publication and distribution of untimely ideas.
-Aiming to attract the most daring thinkers in the discipline, regardless of position or background, HAU also places no restriction on further publication of material published by the journal.
+HAU takes its name from a Māori concept, whose controversial translations—and the equivocations to which they gave rise—have generated productive theoretical work in anthropology, reminding us that our discipline exists in tension with the incomparable and the untranslatable.
+Through their reversibility, such inferential misunderstandings invite us to explore how encounters with alterity can render intelligible a range of diverse knowledge practices.
+In its online version, HAU stresses immediacy of publication, allowing for the timely publication and distribution of untimely ideas.
+The journal aims to attract the most daring thinkers in the discipline, regardless of position or background.

 Section Policies